awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

 1. On the dashboard, choose **Create file system** to start the file system creation wizard\.

+1. Choose **Amazon FSx for Windows File Server** and then choose **Next**\.
+The **Create file system page appears\.**

 1. Provide a name for your file system\.
 You can use a maximum of 256 Unicode letters, white space, and numbers, plus the special characters \+ \- = \. \_ : /

-1. Enter the **Storage capacity** for your file system, in GiB\.
-This value can be any whole number in the range of 300 to 65,536\.
+1. For **Storage capacity**, enter the storage capacity of your file system, in GiB\.
+If you're using SSD storage, enter any whole number in the range of 32–65,536\.
+If you're using HDD storage, enter any whole number in the range of 2,000–65,536\.
+You can increase the amount of storage capacity as needed at any time after you create the file system\.
+For more information, see [Managing Storage Capacity](managing-storage-capacity.md)\.

-1. Choose your throughput capacity\.
-The **Recommended throughput capacity** value is based on your chosen storage capacity\.
-You can change this level to more megabytes per second as needed at creation\.
-To do this, choose a throughput capacity from the box\.
+1. Keep **Throughput capacity** at its default setting\. **Throughput capacity** is the sustained speed at which the file server that hosts your file system can serve data\.
+The **Recommended throughput capacity** setting is based on the amount of storage capacity you choose\.
+If you need more than the recommended throughput capacity, choose **Specify throughput capacity**, and then choose a value\.
+For more information, see [Amazon FSx for Windows File Server PerformancePerformance](performance.md)\.

+   You can modify the throughput capacity as needed at any time after you create the file system\.
+For more information, see [Managing Throughput Capacity](managing-throughput-capacity.md)\.

 1. Choose the VPC that you want to associate with your file system\.
 For the purposes of this getting started exercise, choose the same VPC as for your AWS Directory Service directory and Amazon EC2 instance\.